mts0629/libb64/README.md

     - Padding: `=`
     - Line break by `CR`+`LF` is inserted every 76 characters in the decoded string

+`b64_encode` provide the encoding with the following parameter can be specified:

+- 62nd/63rd encoding characters
+- Use padding or not
+- Line length to insert `CR`+`LF` (no line breaks by 0)

 ### Decoding

 ```c